emcmanus12/ai-case-study/README.md

 * Assays: A genetic profiling service, using data from a gene DNA sequencing panel, RNA sequencing panel, ctDNA sequencing panel, gene panel for hereditary cancers, and a whole exome gene DNA sequencing panel. <br />
 * Algos: A platform using algorithmic testing options to gain insights across multiple cancer types.

-Tempus has also recently acquired the company Arterys, an AI company that specializes in medical imaging AI platforms.
+Tempus also recently acquired the company Arterys, an AI company that specializes in medical imaging AI platforms.
 Arterys “built out a handful of tools that use deep learning and other forms of AI to analyze a range of imaging data, including lung CT scans, chest X-rays and both brain and heart MRIs.” _(Landi, 2023)._ This acquisition enables Tempus to provide a brand new platform to their providers and scientists to help with patient care optimization.

 ## Landscape
 Tempus is in the medical field with the hopes of using data and AI to increase knowledge and better determine diagnoses and treatment for patients across the spectrum of medical needs.